 The Keurig K-Supreme Plus Smart is the best Keurig coffee maker we've tested.
 Its excellent features make for a highly adjustable machine that is still simple and intuitive to use.
 There are six temperature settings, five brew sizes, and an iced coffee option.
 You can also choose how strong you want your coffee to be or rely on BrewID, which scans the K-Cup you insert and adjusts the strength and temperature settings automatically based on the manufacturer's recommendation.
 The Keurig app lets you start the machine remotely, schedule your caffeine intake, or adjust brew settings.
 It also includes step-by-step recipes and lets you automate your pod deliveries.
 This machine also makes the best-tasting coffee we've tried from a K-Cup.

-Though the K-Supreme Plus Smart is the best we've tried, the coffee it makes can't compete with our favorite Nespresso machine or with a number of other coffee makers that aren't much harder to use.
+Though the K-Supreme Plus Smart is the best we've tested, the coffee it makes can't compete with our favorite Nespresso machine or with a number of other coffee makers that aren't much harder to use.
 This machine also has a few glitches that get in the way of Keurig's “effortless coffee” reputation.
-It splashes occasionally and doesn't seem to have dishwasher-safe components, taking a bit longer to clean than other options.
+It splashes occasionally and doesn't seem to have dishwasher-safe components, taking a bit longer to clean than other models we tested.
 It's not onerous, though, and we usually got by with a quick wipe-down.
-The initial setup isn't as streamlined as we hoped either, and we had issues pairing the machine to the app.
+Still, if cleaning capabilities are a concern, another Keurig option we appreciate for its straightforward cleaning process is the Keurig K-Elite.
+The only cleaning required for this machine is a descaling process that is recommended every 3-6 months to clean built-up minerals.
+The initial setup of the K-Supreme Plus Smart isn't as streamlined as we hoped either, and we had issues pairing the machine to the app.
 Once connected, it worked great, and we had a hot cup of decent-tasting coffee waiting for us at the touch of a button (when we remembered to load the machine in advance).
-If cleaning capabilities are a concern, another Keurig option we appreciate for its straightforward cleaning process is the Keurig K-Elite.
-The only cleaning required for this machine is a descaling process that is recommended every 3-6 months to clean built-up minerals.

 The creator of the Keurig K-Cup makes drip coffee, according to a 2015 article in The Atlantic.
 K-Cup inventor John Sylvan told the publication why he doesn't own a Keurig, saying, “They're kind of expensive to use,” and noting that drip coffee is easy to make.